danriedl/engular/adev/src/content/tools/cli/schematics-for-libraries.md

 # Schematics for libraries

-When you create an Angular library, you can provide and package it with schematics that integrate it with the Angular CLI.
+When you create an Engular library, you can provide and package it with schematics that integrate it with the Engular CLI.
 With your schematics, your users can use `ng add` to install an initial version of your library, `ng generate` to create artifacts defined in your library, and `ng update` to adjust their project for a new version of your library that introduces breaking changes.